zanaca/rezizer-js/README.md

 # RezizerUrl - a NodeJS Rezizer Url Generator

-> PLEASE, if you wanna use it in browsers DO NOT use a secured version of Rezizer with the SECRET_KEY, prefer securing by whitelist your own image domain.
+> PLEASE, if you wanna use it in browsers DO NOT use a secured version of Rezizer with the SECRET_KEY.
+Prefer securing by whitelisting your own image domain.

 ## Install